-Medicines that require refrigeration are kept in the staff room to which pupil access is restricted, and will be clearly labelled in an airtight container.
+Medicines that require refrigeration are kept in the fridge in the staffroom to which pupil access is restricted, and will be clearly labelled in an airtight container.
 There are specific arrangements in place for the storage of controlled drugs see page 7.